You lied on Ojukwu, Biafra zionists chide Buhari — Nigeria Today

 “Biafra has come to stay with the backing of US.
 Our matter is right now at the desk of the US President.
 So, Buhari is wasting his time.

-“He is even calling us irresponsible because he is benefiting form our oil.
+“He is even calling us irresponsible and he is benefiting from our oil.
 Where in the world are people agitating for freedom called irresponsible people?

 “What will he call Boko Haram members?
-The only reason is that he he is feeding from our oil, allocating oil blocks and all that.
+He is feeding from our oil, allocating oil blocks and all that.
 Without the oil, there will be no Nigeria.
 He can say whatever he likes.”

-On Buhari’s stance on Biafra agitators, Onwuka added: “We also want to let him know that since he said unity of Nigeria is non-negotiable, the restoration of Biafra is also non-negotiable.”

-When asked to comment on an interim government he claimed to have formed few weeks back, he said, “’m not claiming to be president on my own; United States under Obama recognized Biafra on 15th Ocober, 2014.
-The zionists believe in international diplomacy.

 The post You lied on Ojukwu, Biafra zionists chide Buhari appeared first on Vanguard News.